uktrade/data-hub-api/docs/OpenSearch migrations.md

 as this will affect scores calculated during searches.)
 4. Add the old field to `PREVIOUS_MAPPING_FIELDS` on the model (otherwise tests will fail as they will assume it’s a non-existent field).
-5. Release this, and run `./manage.py migrate_es`.
+5. Release this, and run `./manage.py migrate_search`.
 6. Remove references to the old field from the attributes mentioned in previous steps (and return composite filters to normal filters if applicable).